yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     CMD [ "npm", "start" ]
     ```

-5. When you are finished typing, hit the Esc key and type ":wq" and hit the Enter key to save the changes and close the file
+5. When you are finished typing, hit the Esc key and type ":wq" and hit the Enter key to save the changes and close the file.

     ```bash
     <Esc>